mdublin/Facebook-Video-Uploader-Brightcove/README.md

 NOTE:

+FacebookVideoUploader.py makes the required multiple calls to Brightcove's CMS API to pull video assets by tag.

-The first commit in the FacebookVideoUploader.py script is intended to parse any MRSS or JSON feed, by tag with associated video metadata and source URL, for upload to Facebook.
-But the recent commit is built to directly call to Brightcove's CMS API to pull assets by tag.
+As an alternative if you're not using Brightcove, FacebookVideoUploader_02.py is intended to parse any MRSS or JSON feed by tag, with associated video metadata and source URL, for upload to Facebook.